microsoft/OrcasNinjaTeam/azure-mysql/bugbash/sampleapp/readme.md

 ## Configure a function app
 1. Go to Azure portal
-2. Open the new function app that created above
+2. Go to the new function app that created above
 3. Go to ‘Configuration’ at the left pane
 4. Add those three App settings entry
           HOST_NAME: copy from the flex server connection string